Jake-Pullen/data_pipeline_for_YNAB/ReadMe.md

-# Budget Management System
+# Data Pipeline for YNAB

-This project is a Budget Management System that fetches and caches budget-related data from an API.
-It organizes the data into a dimensional model and handles rate limits to ensure smooth operation.
+This project is a Data Pipeline for YNAB that fetches and caches budget-related data from an API.
+It organizes the data into a dimensional model ready to be reported on.

 ## [Get Started Guide](docs/Get_Started.md)